The University of West Alabama

 • providing athletic trainers, physicians, and other qualified personnel to speak to parent/teacher groups, boosters, and service clubs.

-TWO PHASE PROGRAM
+THREE PHASE PROGRAM

 INTRODUCTORY PHASE